asmtamim/asmtamim/README.md

 <h1 align="center">I'm TAMIM.
 Sirajum Munir Tamim.</h1>
 <h3 align="center">An Aspiring Software Developer, mostly Back-end!</h3>

-#### I am an IT enthusiast with a strong interest in pursuing a career as a Software & Web Developer.
-I have a solid fundamental knowledge of web development technology.
+#### I am an IT enthusiast with a strong interest in developing a career as a Software & Web Developer.
+Cuurently working as a Software Developer at a Software Company.
 I have worked on several projects, demonstrating my technical skills and ability to create functional and efficient applications.
-I also have experience in problem-solving.
-#### I also have an understanding of the Software Development Life cycle (SDLC).
-My experience includes working with Visual Studio, Git, TortoiseGit, GitHub, and Microsoft Office Tools.
+#### I have a solid fundamental knowledge of web development technology.
+I also have an understanding of the Software Development Life cycle (SDLC).
+My experience includes working with Visual Studio, Git, GitHub, and Microsoft Office Tools.
 My communication skills are excellent.
 In addition to my interests, I am passionate about software development, web development, personal health, traveling, and business.
 #### In summary, I am a highly motivated, and dedicated individual with a strong passion for software development.
 With my technical skills, communication skills, and range of interests, I am confident in my ability to contribute to any team as a Software & Web Developer.

 <h2> </h2>